By Ed Staskus

 The game went down to the wire, the Oilers finally winning when Warren Moon flipped a two-yarder to Haywood Jeffries for a 17-14 win.
 The air went out of the crowd.
 It all smelled flat and stale when the hands of the big clock spelled out the final score.

 Five years later the stadium was torn down.
 The team moved to Baltimore and became the Ravens.
 The Browns bided their time.
 The debris from the stadium was dumped offshore to create an artificial reef.
-All the games the Indians and Browns had played at Municipal Stadium for more than sixty years became food for the fish.
-The losses left a bad taste, but the wins were like yellow perch to the walleye.
+All the games the Indians and Browns played at Municipal Stadium for more than sixty years became food for the fish.
+The losses left a bad taste, but the wins were like yellow perch to the local walleye who fed on them.